pelavarre/byobash/README.md

-**Got your own correct opinion of which defaults, options, examples, and help lines should come work with you now**, for your tools and mine, inside of your Terminal Shell?
+**Got your own correct opinion of which defaults, options, examples, and help lines should come work with you now,** for your tools and mine, inside of your Terminal Shell?

 Look here, yes you can quickly easily code and ship your own opinion.

 You can roll your own good cheap strong accomodations of you in the workplace, while you work inside some such Terminal Shell as Linux Bash, Mac Zsh, or a Gmail GShell.
 You can curate the fixes yourself, keep some fixes secret, crowd-source the rest

 ## Demo